Jesus0204/ElvenGrammar/README.md

 * `síla` to shine
 * `harya` to have

+## Grammar
+To give some context, Geeks For Geeks (2023) mentions that in a compiler Design, there exist several phases.
+The first is the lexical analysis, which can be implemented using a DFA.
+But since this is not the focus of the evidence, I will focus on the next phase which is also called the syntax analysis (also known as parsing).
+What the parsing does, is check if the input follows the grammar that was assigned to the compiler.
+A lot of different parsers exist, where some use top-down, and others bottom-up.
+Inside top-down, backtracking and no backtracking parsers exist.
+The one I will implement is the LL(1), which has no backtracking and no recursive descent, also making it the simplest to implement.

+What LL parsing does is generate the tree by constructing it from the non-terminals.
+According to Moreno (2004), to get to an LL(1) parser several steps need to be taken.
+From an existing grammar, the first thing that needs to be done is to eliminate the ambiguity (meaning that two different trees can't exist for the same input).
+And after doing this, left recursing also has to be eliminated, which means that the tree can only grow from the left (and not the right).
+After successfully doing these two steps, we will have an LL(1) parser.

 ## References
+GeeksForGeeks (19 April, 2023).
+Introduction to Syntax Analysis in Compiler Design https://www.geeksforgeeks.org/introduction-to-syntax-analysis-in-compiler-design/.

+Moreno, M. (December 2, 2004) Elimination of ambiguity. https://www.csd.uwo.ca/~mmorenom/CS447/Lectures/Syntax.html/node7.html

+Moreno, M. (December 2, 2004) Elimination of left recursion https://www.csd.uwo.ca/~mmorenom/CS447/Lectures/Syntax.html/node8.html

 LOTR Fandom. (n.d.).
 Elvish word list. https://lotr.fandom.com/wiki/Elvish_word_list

+Princeton (n.d.).
+LL(1) Parser Visualization. https://www.cs.princeton.edu/courses/archive/spring20/cos320/LL1/

 Strack, P. (March 17, 2024).
 Eldamo - An Elvish Lexicon. https://eldamo.org/index.html